Console-try/demo-repo/README.md

         dir/ --> It will ignore all folders or subfolder name like 'dir'.(only ignore these directory and files that are present in this directory not folders/directory.)
         /dir/ --> It will ignore dir folder only present in current directory.
 ## git diff
-    It will show files difference or changes in file in between modified and staged files
+    It will show files difference or changes in file in between modified and staged files. git diff --staged --> It will compare staged files with last commited files